Littoral Combat Ship (LCS)

 Processors are integrated with the sensors to turn raw data into information that can be analyzed for immediate use.

 Data and processed information are transmitted into a secure cloud environment for greater availability from the field or mission center where it can be duplicated, exploited and analyzed.

 Analysts in the mission center exploit processed and archived data to deliver intelligence to decision makers.
 Users in the field can also have remote access to exploitation tools available in the cloud to rapidly produce real-time actionable intelligence.

 Network cyber defense ensures the security of mission sensitive data through 24/7 watch support, network situational awareness, alert management, incident response and defense-in-depth capabilities.

-The Independence-variant LCS has the capacity to meet joint requirements and missions.
-The open architecture core mission system provides an adaptable and highly-capable command and control environment for a coordinated air, surface, and undersea tactical picture.
-It delivers greater useable space and higher mission module capacity-increasing on-station time and minimizing time to reconfigure for a new mission.
+Our technology provides an adaptable and highly capable command and control environment for a coordinated air, surface and undersea tactical picture.
+Our technology delivers greater useable space and higher mission module capacity, increasing on-station time and minimizing time to reconfigure for a new mission.

 The “any display, anywhere” capability enables a sailor to display any information on any monitor located throughout the ship and to smoothly adapt to rapidly evolving mission needs.
 Sailors are no longer limited to operating the ship from the bridge, allowing for efficient and mission-based crew allocation.

 The LCS Mine Countermeasure (MCM) mission package is comprised of many different mine warfare platforms, including General Dynamics' Knifefish program.
 Knifefish is a heavyweight class MCM Unmanned Undersea Vehicle designed to detect, avoid and identify mine threats, reducing the risk to personnel by operating in the minefield while the host ship stays outside the minefield boundaries.